 Hocking College is committed to providing high-quality academic and student support services to Veterans, Active-Duty Service members, Reservists, National Guard members, and Military Families.
 We ensure our support processes align with and adhere to all applicable federal and state laws, DoD Instructions, Dept. of Education guidelines as well as Veterans Administration (VA) policies and procedures.
 We are intent on administering Veterans, Military members, and dependents earned education benefits in a manner which provides the highest return on investment possible for the student.
 Hocking College is Regionally Accredited through The Higher Learning Commission.
-In addition the school is a VA approved training site and is a participating institution under the Department of Defense (DoD) Voluntary Education Partnership Memorandum of Understanding (MOU).
+In addition the school is approved by the State Approving Agency of Ohio as a GI Bill® participating institution and is a participating institution under the Department of Defense (DoD) Voluntary Education Partnership Memorandum of Understanding (MOU).
 This enables our Veterans and Military students to select from multiple service connected funding sources.